Merkoba/Meltdown/arguments.md

 It will use `Hello World` as the prompt automatically.

 After it's done, it will save the conversation to a JSON file and exit in 3 seconds.

+---

+>no-clean-slate

+Don't make a new tab when starting with an input.

+By default when you start the program with an input

+it will smartly check if it should re-use and empty tab or make a new one.

+If you disable this, it will always use the last tab.